-The information presented on the Comptroller's website and retrievable using this search tool is self-reported by submitting entities or third parties on their behalf and has not been independently verified by the Texas Comptroller of Public Accounts.
-The inclusion of an entity's information here confirms that the Comptroller received the submitted information, but does not verify the entity's compliance with the terms of Local Government Code § 140.008.
+The information presented on the Comptroller's website and which may be retrieved using this Lookup is self-reported by submitting entities or third parties on their behalf and has not been independently verified by the Texas Comptroller of Public Accounts.
+The inclusion of an entity's information here confirms that the Comptroller received the submitted information, but does not necessarily verify the entity's compliance with the reporting requirements of Local Government Code §140.008.
 Specific questions or concerns regarding an entity's debt obligations should be directed to that entity.

 Note: Some entities have opted to submit debt reports that are also posted on their own websites.
 Regarding the file type or reporting format, these debt reports may be inconsistent with the Comptroller's Annual Local Debt Report.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.